-Introduction: The clinical course of patients with a SARS-CoV-2 infection varies widely, from symptom-free to severe courses that can lead to death.
+Introduction The clinical course of patients with a SARS-CoV-2 (COVID-19) infection varies widely, from symptomfree to severe courses that can lead to death.
 Laboratory values of SARS-CoV-2 patients such as lymphocyte counts or C-reactive protein (CRP) do not allow a prediction of the actual course of the disease.
-To identify a possible predictive marker for the differentiation and prognosis of illness with influenza-like symptoms with and without SARS-CoV-2 infections in general practice we will analyse the concentrations of cell-free DNA (cfDNA) levels, laboratory and clinical parameters, temperature, oxygen saturation, breathing rate and concomitant symptoms in patients with flu-like symptoms with and without a SARS-CoV-2 infection.
+To identify a possible predictive marker for the differentiation and prognosis of illness with influenza-like symptoms with and without SARS-CoV-2 infections in general practice, we will analyse the concentrations of cell-free DNA (cfDNA) levels, laboratory and clinical parameters, temperature, oxygen saturation, breathing rate and concomitant symptoms in patients with flu-like symptoms with and without a SARS-CoV-2 infection.

-Methods and analysis: This is a single-centre, two-arm, parallel longitudinal cohort study with a total of 44 patients.
-22 patients with flu-like symptoms without a SARS-CoV-2 infection and 22 patients with flu-like symptoms with a SARS-CoV-2 infection will be recruited by their general practitioners.
-The primary objective is to compare the concentrations of cfDNA levels in ambulatory patients in general practice with flu-like symptoms with and without a SARS-CoV-2 infection during the disease (day 7 and day 14).
-The secondary objective is to determine whether there is a correlation between cfDNA concentrations on the one hand, and laboratory and clinical parameters on the other hand. cfDNA, hsCRP and ESR will be measured in blood samples, concomitant symptoms will be surveyed via a self-assessment questionnaire, and oxygen saturation, breathing rate and examination of the lungs will be reported by treating physicians.
+Methods and analysis This is a single-centre, twoarm, parallel longitudinal cohort study with a total of 44 patients.
+22 patients with flu-like symptoms without a SARS-CoV-2 infection and 22 patients with flu-like symptoms with a SARS-CoV-2 infection will be recruited.
+The primary objective is to compare cfDNA levels in ambulatory patients in general practice with flu-like symptoms with SARS-CoV-2 infection with those with influenza like symptoms without a SARS-CoV-2 infection during the disease (day 7 and day 14).
+The secondary objective is to determine whether there is a correlation between cfDNA concentrations on the one hand, and laboratory and clinical parameters on the other hand. cfDNA, differential blood count, high-sensitive CRP and erythrocyte sedimentation rate will be measured in blood samples, concomitant symptoms will be surveyed via a self-assessment questionnaire, and oxygen saturation, breathing rate and examination of the lungs will be reported by treating physicians.

-Ethics and dissemination: Ethical approval was issued on 2021/03/01 by the Ethics Committee Essen under the number 21-9916-BO.
-Informed consent will be obtained from all participants in this study.
-The study was registered in the German Clinical Trials Registry (DRKS) in March 2021 under the number DRKS00024722.
+Ethics and dissemination Ethical approval was issued on 1 March 2021 by the Ethics Committee Essen under the number 21-9916-BO.
+Findings will be published in peerreviewed open-access journals and presented at national and international conferences.

+Trial registration number DRKS00024722.